colejarczyk/doc/userguide/transactions/menu/returns.rst

 If for any reason the customer returns the purchased products and claims a refund a Return transaction is created.
 Customer can request a return from both, online and offline stores and both, partial or full refund.

 Typically, customer contacts the merchant to request a refund.
-If merchant authorize the return and agree for refund, a unique document number of related sell transaction is required to identify the returned products and sell transaction, that caused the points earned.
+If merchant authorizes the return and agree for refund, a unique document number of related sell transaction is required to identify the returned products and sell transaction, that caused the points earned.

 .. note::